-In 2000, WHEEL (Women’s Housing and Equality Enhancement League), a grassroots organizing effort of homeless and formerly homeless women, and the Church of Mary Magdalene (an ecumenical ministry for homeless women) began standing vigils for homeless people who died outside or by violence in King County.
+In 2000, WHEEL (Women’s Housing and Equality Enhancement League), a grassroots organizing effort of homeless and formerly homeless women, and Mary’s Place (an empowerment ministry for women and families) began standing vigils for homeless people who died outside or by violence in King County.
 Inspired by the international Women in Black movement, we stand silent, dressed in black, for one hour, while men who support us hand out flyers to tell passer-by what we are doing and who we are honoring.
 We have stood for more than 400 people in the past eleven years.

 WHEEL started Women in Black with the idea of focusing on violence towards homeless people, but also as a means of fighting apathy and indifference.
 WHEEL member Sephora M’Tana says, “It’s like we are part of a subliminal caste system.
 Untouchables.”

 But the homeless people the groups have stood for-strangled, stabbed, run over by a train, overdosed, victims of random beatings-could have been any one of us.
 “No one needs to die homeless or unknown.
 I don’t want those women to be standing up for me one day,” says Kevin Terry of Tent City.

 And the vigils have had a powerful impact, already.
 WHEEL member Anitra Freeman says, “Many of the people passing by glance at our fliers.
 Then they slow down, reading.
 Their faces change.
 Some stop walking to finish reading.
 They look up at us.
 At our fifth vigil, a man dropped to his knees in front of us and prayed for a long time.”

 ~ from “Dead Reckoning: The Women in Black movement” by Elise DeGooyer and Michele Marchand, originally published in Real Change, June 14, 2001

 It helped to share our grief and loss with a community; to remind ourselves, and others, that everybody matters.
 It still did not seem enough.